 The Public Izakaya, 100 Tras Street, Singapore 079027. p. +65 6604 9622.
 Open Mon - Fri 11:30am - 2pm, 5:30pm - 1am

 A combination sake bar and yakitori joint, Shirokane Tori-Tama garners rave reviews for their delicious chicken skewers that include the usual morsels of chicken breast, thigh, and minced chicken balls, as well as more daring options like chicken liver, neck, cartilage, and heart.
 Besides chicken yakitori, they also offer grilled pork belly, leeks, shiitake mushrooms, and ox tongue, as well as primo hot and chilled sake.

 To get to Tsukune Ichigo, head to River Valley Road and search for the unassuming building with huge medieval looking wooden doors.
-Once inside you will be privy to some of the city’s best yakitori skewers including the namesake Tsukune chicken balls.
-The Mixed Set allows you to try the Tsukune with a range of delicious toppings like cheese, chopped shiso leaves, and creamy avocado.
+Once inside you'll be privy to some of the city’s best yakitori skewers including the namesake tsukune chicken balls.
+The Mixed Set allows you to try the tsukune with a range of delicious toppings like cheese, chopped shiso leaves, and creamy avocado.